-Before starting this review, I have to admit that while I’ve heard of Naoki Urasawa over the years that I’ve been writing this blog, I’ve never actually read any of his works previous to reading this short story collection.
-I’m glad to have the opportunity to read this volume and get some exposure to Urasawa’s writing.
+Before starting this review, I have to admit that while I’ve heard of Naoki Urasawa over the years that I’ve been writing this blog, I’ve only had minimal exposure to Urasawa’s work.
+I’m glad to have the opportunity to read this volume and get some more exposure to Urasawa’s writing.

 The first story in this anthology is titled, “DAMIYAN!,” and it was originally published in Big Comic Spirits in 2016.
 A young man who is obsessed with online games and has spent a ton of money on them, has gotten fired from his job.
 He’s now in debt and approaches a gang about offering his services and getting paid.
 His companion is Damiyan, who had been teased over the years.
 Damiyan appears to have a supernatural ability to inflict misfortune and injury to others by staring at them.
 After the gang is convinced of Damiyan’s ability, they utilize him to accomplish their goals.
 When I first was reading this story, it felt like it was a little on the strange side, and a little “over the top.”
 However, I did appreciate the ending of this story, especially the lesson that one of the members of the gang learns.
 Honestly, I wasn’t expecting that kind of a twist at the end.
 It was the ending that made reading this short story worth it.